SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

     override this.CreateContent() = theme.GenerateLabel() |> withLabelText "Hello World" :> View
 ```

-To use a custom theme, you can add your own default setters to the `DefaultTheme` defined in the library:
+To use a custom theme, you can add your own setters to the `DefaultTheme` defined in the library:

 ```fs
 module Themes =